“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 And as a nice side benefit, it will earn you much added respect from your fellow musicians as well.

-There are some singers out there who think it’s okay to read lyrics off a sheet as they sing.
+Surprisingly, there are many singers who think it’s okay to read lyrics off a sheet as they sing.

-So before you even begin practicing a new song, you should already have the lyrics and the entire song structure memorized by heart.
+Before you even start practicing a new song, you should ALREADY have the lyrics and song structure memorized by heart.

 The entire thing should just naturally flow from your mouth, without you having to think about the actual words.